 If you have been involved in a car accident in Naperville, you may have a legal claim.
-Your first call should be to the personal injury legal team at the Agruss law firm for a free case evaluation.
+Your first call should be to the personal injury legal team at Mike Agruss Law for a free case evaluation.
+We handle all kinds of collision cases, including pedestrian accidents and Uber & Lyft accidents.
+Call us today.

 First Steps After A Naperville Car Accident